Recurrence prediction with local binary pattern-based dosiomics in patients

 Keywords: recurrence prediction, head and neck carcinoma, local binary pattern, dosiomics

-Physical and Engineering Sciences in Medicine (accepted on Nov.17,2022)
+Physical and Engineering Sciences in Medicine (Published: 05 December 2022)

 Abstract: The aim of this study was to develop dual segmentation models for poorly and well-differentiated hepatocellular carcinoma (HCC), using two-step transfer learning (TSTL) based on dynamic contrast-enhanced (DCE) computed tomography (CT) images.
 The proposed model using TSTL from the lung cancer dataset showed the potential to segment poorly and well-differentiated HCC regions on DCE-CT images.